CambioML/pykoi-rlhf-finetuned-transformers/docs/data_collection_feedback.rst

   # add feedback option to model
   chatbot = pk.Chatbot(model, feedback='vote')
   ...

-This will give an updated UI with the provided feedback option.
-Currently, two feedback options are supported, `vote` and `rank`.

-img

 All interaction data and feedback will automatically be collected and stored to a database on the machine that hosted the UI.
 The data can be easily explored or exported thereafter.